Kuuuube/PTK-led-sandbox/gimp_image_tutorial/gimp_image_tutorial.md

 ![](indexed_settings.png)

 5. Export the image using the `.bmp` extension.
+If exporting a gif or series of images use: [Export Layers](https://khalim19.github.io/gimp-plugin-export-layers/).

 ![](export.png)